cpcdoy/domain-adaptation/README.md

 ## Dependencies

 There are 2 requirements.txt, one for Ubuntu and another for Windows.

-Use as follow: pip intall -r requirements.txt
+Use as follows: `pip intall -r requirements.txt`

 ## Pretrained weights